Hi, I’m Walt Jaschek, and I believe life is worth laughing.

 …me.
 Having fun.
 With myself.
 Wait, that didn’t come out correctly.
 What I mean is, having fun, writing, drawing, and taking pictures, mostly from the comfort of my…

 …home office.
 This is in beautiful Ballwin, Missouri, a suburb of St. Louis, and I’ve been privileged to inhabit home offices like it since plunging into self-employment in (can you believe it?)
 1988.

 Oh sure, by business day, I’m a creative marketing consultant with Walt Now Consulting.

 (What’s the difference between an creative consultant and a copywriter?
 Nicer pants.
 A writer wears jeans.
-An ideation session leader, khakis.
+A creative marketing consultant wears khakis.
 It justifies a slightly higher hourly rate.)

 I’ve been writing, editing and publishing a long time: I was editor of my sixth grade newspaper (really), my junior high newspaper, my high school newspaper, and my college newspaper!
 Here I am in 1975, editor of the UMSL Current, visiting Washington D.C. as a Watergate-era, take-no-prisoners, write-our-way-out-of-this, student journalist.
 (And might it be obvious, aspiring actor?)